Here’s What to Know About Mortgage Assumption

 - Due on sale during the fixed-rate period and assumable once the adjustable-rate period begins.

-How to qualify for an assumable mortgage
+How to qualify for mortgage assumption

 “You’re not going to let somebody assume a loan who doesn’t have any money in the bank, doesn’t have a job and has a terrible credit score,” Becker said.